Click here to View Singapore’s Startup Map

 They take a holistic approach — encouraging business migration, enabling skilled foreign talent to relocate to Singapore, facilitating financing, creating a geographical focal point for certain industry clusters within Singapore, and even assisting with housing.

-The Info-communications Development Authority of Singapore (IDA) is the principal coordinating body encouraging the development of IT and startups in Singapore, and administers a variety of support mechanisms including a new US$200 million fund aimed at attracting US startups to move to Singapore.
+The Info-communications Development Authority of Singapore (IDA) is the principal coordinating body encouraging the development of IT and startups in Singapore and administers a variety of support mechanisms including a new US$200 million fund aimed at attracting US startups to move to Singapore.

 Challenges for the Singapore startup ecosystem

 One major constraint with Singapore is that the domestic market is limited.
-Moreover, due to its high level of development in relation to most of its ASEAN neighbours, projects which are successful in Singapore do not necessarily translate into regional successes.
+Moreover, due to its high level of development in relation to most of its ASEAN neighbors, projects which are successful in Singapore do not necessarily translate into regional successes.

 Singapore is also a high-cost locale.
 The costs of private housing and car ownership are amongst the highest in the world.
-While most Singaporeans live in government-subsidized housing, expats will experience “sticker shock” for comfortable apartments in popular, central areas.
+While most Singaporeans live in government-subsidized housing, ex-pats will experience “sticker shock” for comfortable apartments in popular, central areas.
 Even outlying areas are fairly expensive for international standards.